Robusta coffee has always had a kind of ominous presence in the world of coffee.

 Personally, I think that it really shines when brewed straight as a espresso shot.
 The slightly savory and chocolate flavors combined with the lack of acidity makes it an interesting experience.

 If you brew Robusta in a V60 in typical third wave-fashion, you will probably be disappointed.
 I have had better results with a very strong brew ratio of 1:10 when drinking it as straight black coffee.
-I hypothesize that the increased coffee to water ratio is necessary due to the inherent lack of sugars and citric acid in Robusta.
+I hypothesize that the stronger coffee to water ratio is necessary due to the smaller amount of sugars and citric acid in Robusta.
 Using a stronger ratio is almost like using a magnifying glass.
 Of course, the downside (or upside depending on who you ask) is that a cup brewed this way will have the caffeine equivalent of 2,5 normal cups 😳

 Some people also mention that Robusta is excellent in milk drinks, but I usually take my coffee black, so this isn’t something I have explored in-depth.